-Releases shall be maintained below the limits in 10 CFR Part 20, Appendix B, Table 2 or below site-specific limits established in accordance with 20.1302(c) and should be ALARA.
+Releases shall be maintained below the limits in Table 2 of Appendix B to 10 CFR Part 20 or below site-specific limits established in accordance with 20.1302(c) and should be ALARA.
 NRC regulations require that licensees demonstrate that releases are maintained below the limits in 10 CFR Part 20 by calculation or measurement.
 If a licensee elects to make this demonstration by calculation, the estimate should be based on the total volume of effluents (air or liquid) released from the facility during a year and the total activity of radioactive material possessed by the licensee during the year.
-The total activity of radioactive material may be adjusted to reflect the actual activity that could have been released in effluents, as long as the licensee or responsible party can justify the adjustment through materials inventory and balance records.
+The total activity of radioactive material may be adjusted to reflect the actual activity that could have been released in effluents, as long as the licensee can justify the adjustment through materials inventory and balance records.